Why DVR Forensics Software Is a Must for Law Enforcement?

 VIP 2.0 has received tremendous praise from law enforcement agencies around the world since its emergence.
 In recent years, police from Canada, Hong Kong, Thailand, Malaysia, Italy, Latvia, South Africa, and Myanmar have all purchased VIPs from SalvationDATA.
 In 2017, VIP 2.0 were successfully selected for the directory of digital forensics tools by CFTT (Computer Forensics Tool Testing).
 In 2019, VIP 2.0 helped the Thai Police successfully to extracted and recover the abnormal video files which proved to be the key evidence for the fire crime investigation.

 Professional-grade software packages like VIP 2.0 often contain a range of features, such as the ability to search for keywords and phrases, view multiple video streams at once, and create detailed reports and diagrams.
-Therefore, the need for law enforcement agencies to deploy a professional DVR forensics tool like VIP 2.0 is self-evident.
+Therefore, the need for law enforcement agencies to deploy a professional DVR forensics software like VIP 2.0 is self-evident.

 Police officers especially digital forensic investigators ought to equip asap with no doubt!

-Dealing with huge amout of video evidence by Forensics Video Analysis
+Dealing with Huge Amout of Video Evidence by Forensics Video Analysis

 In actual practice, in the face of such a huge amount of surveillance video and massive data, how to deal with the surveillance video scientifically and then obtain the most effective information is a big problem for law enforcement agencies everywhere.